-The Super Bowl Halftime Show is one of the most viewed televised concerts each year.
-To further the big game's global audience, the halftime show's sponsors normally book surefire draws.
-Typically, they turn to pop megastars (Justin Timberlake, Katy Perry) and rock legends (The Who, Paul McCartney).
+The Super Bowl Halftime Show has been must-see TV since at least 1993.
+To further the big game's global audience, the halftime show's sponsors book surefire draws.
+Typically, they turn to pop vocalists (Justin Timberlake, Katy Perry, Bruno Mars) and rock legends (Bruce Springsteen, Aerosmith, Paul McCartney).

-When the Super Bowl first came to Atlanta in 1994, the music of the South and the victorious Dallas Cowboys' home state rode a wave of popularity.
+When the big game first came to Atlanta in 1994 for Super Bowl XXVIII, music associated with (and existing well beyond) the South and the victorious Dallas Cowboys' home state rode a wave of popularity.
 Georgia-born Travis Tritt enjoyed the respect and fame needed for such a high-profile local gig.
 He joined Clint Black, Tanya Tucker and Wynonna, who pulled double-duty because of a surprise Judds reunion, for the Rockin' Country Sunday halftime show.

 Such fads as line dancing helped legitimize the show, but these artists were hardly flashes in the pan.
 Tucker proved her talent at an extremely young age in the 1970's.
 Despite being in her 30's, she was a 20-year veteran of country music by 1994.
 Wynonna earned her spot with the Judds, an act legendary enough to warrant a reunion on such a grand stage.
 Black and Tritt built followings off the demand for traditional country.
 Both stars filled the still-fresh boot-prints of Randy Travis, Ricky Skaggs and other like-minded performers.